Though it may not seem like it at first glance, finding the right customer service software for your business is a really important decision.

 Best Shopify help desk software for growing companies.

-Help Scout is a communications platform that makes it easy to support your customers across popular channels like email, live chat, and Facebook Messenger.
+Help Scout is a communications platform that makes it easy to support your customers across popular channels like email, live chat, Facebook Messenger, and Instagram.
 In addition, the software provides tools for proactive and self-service support and customer feedback, and it integrates with several ecommerce tools including Shopify and WooCommerce.

 Work collaboratively using a shared inbox

 All customer communications flow into a shared inbox where your team can manage requests collaboratively across channels.
-Mention colleagues in internal notes, assign tickets to the team member right for the job, and even bring in non-customer-facing teammates to consult on cases when necessary to ensure that customers always receive the best care possible.
+Mention colleagues in internal notes, assign tickets to the team member right for the job, and take advantage of having unlimited users by bringing in non-customer-facing teammates to consult on cases when necessary to ensure that customers always receive the best care possible.

 Be more productive using automation and AI